Is "Research Democratization" good? Who benefits and what should be considered?

 So… as you look at these positions, or consider asking an employee to train others in your org on UXR, I recommend the following:

-1. Get a clear understanding of what training means in terms of time, number of people, materials, outcomes, mentorship and opportunities for application.
+1. Get a clear understanding of what training means in terms of time, number of people, materials, outcomes, mentorship, and opportunities for application.

 2. Find out how the training performance will be assessed because benchmarking this progress is also important (and difficult).
 Consider the time it will take to measure this properly and repeatedly.
-NOTE: The slides in this post demonstrate some ways we measured the effectiveness of this specific corp training series.
+NOTE: The slides in this post demonstrate some ways we measured the effectiveness of this specific corporate training series.

 Hiring managers, please consider the above before asking someone on your team to take this on “as part of their role.”
 It truly is an entirely different skill set that requires a significant amount of time, effort and experience to do well.